KasinadhuniProgrammer/KasinadhuniProgrammer/README.md

 ## Hey there!
 I am Satvik Kasinadhuni
 I am currently a High School Sophomore 👨‍🎓, and I am passionate for Engineering 🧑‍🔧!
 In my free time, I like to watch and play cricket 🏏, bike around my neighborhood 🚲, play video games 🎮, and write code 💻!
+My goal is to become a Software Engineer at JPMorgan Chase & Co.!!

 ## Things I work with